 - Structure and Interpretation of Computer Programs, 2nd edition (SICP) by Abelson and Sussman with Sussman (MIT Press, 1996).
 This is the textbook used in 6.001 at MIT.
 Many people rate it as the best computer science text ever written (I am among them).
 It is a must read for any serious computer science student, but it is not a quick read.
 Plan to read it carefully many times through; you will learn something new on each pass.
 Although it is not about programming languages per se, it has more insight into the essence of programming languages than most self-proclaimed programming language texts.
 Chapter 4 on interpreters is particularly relevant to CS251.
-This textbook is also a good way to learn how to program Scheme, although that is not its primary purpose. - ML for the Working Programmer, 2nd edition (MLWP) by Lawrence Paulson (Cambridge University Press, 1996).
-This is an excellent resource for learning how to do higher-order typed programming in ML.
-It contains many nice examples of typeful programming, higher-order functions, immutable data structures, and interpreters. - Haskell: The Craft of Functional Programming, 2nd edition (HCFP) by Simon Thompson (Addison-Wesley, 1999).
+This textbook is also a good way to learn how to program Scheme, although that is not its primary purpose. - The Functional Approach to Programming, (FAP) by Guy Cousineau and Michel Mauny (Cambridge University Press, 1998).
+This is a nice resource for learning functional programming in the context of OCAML. - Haskell: The Craft of Functional Programming, 2nd edition (HCFP) by Simon Thompson (Addison-Wesley, 1999).
 This book gives a very good introduction to programming in the functional paradigm in the context of a purely-functional, lazy programming language (Haskell).